 This program requires that all entering students be able to show a solid academic background in mathematics and statistics.
-Proof will be required showing an undergraduate degree with a substantial number of quantitative subjects, or GRE to demonstrate quantitative ability.
+Proof will be required showing an undergraduate degree with a substantial number of quantitative subjects, or GRE to demonstrate quantitative ability, however the GRE is not mandatory for this program.

 Examples of recent Finance placements: